Complaints under the Disability Discrimination Act

 If you are blind or have a vision impairment, the Commission can provide information in alternative formats on request.

 If you are thinking about making a complaint, you might also want to consider obtaining legal advice or contacting your trade union.
-There are community legal services that can provide free advice about discrimination and harassment.
-Contact details for your closest community legal centre can be found at www.naclc.org.au/directory.
+There are legal services that can provide free advice about discrimination and harassment, such as Legal Aid or your nearest community legal service.

 Disclaimer: The information on this fact sheet is only intended as a guide.
 It is not a substitute for legal advice.